Richard Misrach

 pigment print, 25-1/8 x 29-1/8 inches (framed) [51.1 x 74 cm], edition of 25

-Recent projects mark departures from his work to date.
-In one series, he has experimented with new advances in digital capture and printing, foregrounding the negative as an end in itself and digitally creating images with astonishing detail and color spectrum.
-In another, he built a powerful narrative out of images of graffiti produced in the aftermath of Hurricane Katrina, made with a 4-megapixel pocket camera.
-In fall 2012, in collaboration with landscape architect Kate Orff, Misrach launched a major book and exhibition entitled Petrochemical America, which addresses the health and environmental issues associated with our dependency on oil.
-In 2023, Misrach collaborated with Alonzo King LINES Ballet, creating large-scale visuals to back the company’s heart-stirring choreography.
+Starting in the mid-2000s, Misrach began experimenting with new advances in digital capture and printing, foregrounding the negative as an end in itself and digitally creating images with astonishing detail and color spectrum.
+In another series, he built a powerful narrative out of images of graffiti produced in the aftermath of Hurricane Katrina, made with a 4-megapixel pocket camera.
+In 2012, in collaboration with landscape architect Kate Orff, Misrach launched a major book and exhibition entitled Petrochemical America, which addresses the health and environmental issues associated with our dependency on oil.
+Along with new photographs, the project included work from a 1998 commission from the High Museum of Art to document the industrial corridor along the Mississippi River known as “Cancer Alley.”
+In 2023, Misrach collaborated with Alonzo King LINES Ballet, incorporating his photographs of company dancers in Hawaii into backdrops and costumes for a performance that traveled throughout the U.S.

 Shorebreak Triptych #2, 2021